hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The goal of the optimizer is to find the cheapest plan that has the `ROOT` distribution at the top operator.

 Currently, the optimization is performed **bottom-up**.
 We start with the leaf nodes, because their distribution is always known.
-When physical implementations for the leaf node is found, rules are triggered on the parent nodes, and parent distributions are resolved.
+When physical implementations for the leaf node are found, rules are triggered on the parent nodes, and parent distributions are resolved.
 The process continues until we reach the root node, that always has `ROOT` distribution.
 Then the root node enforces the `ROOT` distribution on the input, adding the `RootExchangePhysicalRel` if needed.

-*Table 8: Distributions of the Leaf Nodes*
+*Table 8: Initial Distributions of the Leaf Nodes*

 | Node | Distribution | Comment |
 |---|---|---|